Compilation of Final Fantasy VII: Reception

-Reviews for Advent Children have been mixed to positive: while critics have praised the presentation, graphics and fan appeal, all reviews agree that the story's context and delivery were confusing for people new to the series.
+Reviews for Advent Children have been mixed: while critics have praised the presentation, graphics and fan appeal, all reviews agree that the story's context and delivery were confusing for people new to the series.
 While western critics were positive about Last Order, the OAV received heavy fan criticism in Japan due to its retconning of key events, which prompted the team to ensure that the event was faithfully recreated in Crisis Core.
 Before Crisis, due to remaining in Japan, has received limited attention in the west, but previews have been highly positive, with many praising the gameplay and graphics as being impressive for a mobile game.
 Opinions for Dirge of Cerberus were decidedly mixed.
-While many praised the story and characters, especially the focus on Vincent's character and development, critics were mixed to negative about the graphics and gameplay.
+While many praised the story and characters, especially the focus on Vincent's character and development, critics were mixed about the graphics and gameplay.
 Japanese magazine Famitsu notably gave the game a delayed and highly critical review.
 Crisis Core was generally praised, with many enjoying the story's intimate presentation of the characters and action-oriented gameplay, despite some criticism for it being aimed at fans of VII.
-Critics of the Compilation have generally cited Crisis Core as the best title of the series.
+Critics of the Compilation have generally cited Crisis Core as the best title of the series prior to the Remake trilogy.

-The Final Fantasy VII remake had the highest average score in Metacritic, an 88/100.
-Tom Marks of IGN calls the game a "complete reinvention", praising the combat system, its "story fleshed out with real emotional arcs" and its nostalgic feel, but criticized the game for having filler and sometimes convoluted new plot points and side missions.
-He opined that "Final Fantasy VII Remakes dull filler and convoluted additions can cause it to stumble, but it still breathes exciting new life into a classic while standing as a great RPG all its own".
-Nahila Bonfiglio of The Daily Dot states that the "game's neo-noir, Blade Runner-esque setting perfectly marries with its gritty but heartfelt tone".
-She adds that it is matched by "the exquisite level design with seamless mechanics, addicting gameplay and rousing battles, and you have a recipe for perhaps one of the best games of the year".
-Both IGN and GameSpot enjoyed the handling of Cloud due to his notable character arc despite starting as anti-hero.
+As of 2024, Final Fantasy VII Rebirth has the highest average Metacritic score at 92/100.
+Shubhankar Parijat of GamingBolt applauded the combat system introduced in its predecessor Remake and the expanded mechanics introduced in Rebirth.
+He describes the combat as "exhilarating" and enjoyed the different mechanics and play styles of each character.
+Will Nelson of PCGamesN described the characters as depicted in Rebirth as "bursting with personality" and praised them for both their banter and their dialogue during more serious story moments.
+However, he lamented the repetitive nature of the open world and its activities.
+Meanwhile, Gene Park of The Washington Post complimented the game's world design, describing it as a "remarkably detailed and seamless open world, a true adventure that spans continents and cultures."